IBM-Verify/verify-antenna-recipes/deploying/receiver/container-runtime/README.md

 ## Getting Started

-1. Create the `db` directory, if it doesn't exist.

-2. Start the receiver with Docker Compose or equivalent:
+1. Start the receiver with Docker Compose or equivalent:

    ```bash
    $ docker-compose up -d